$79 Find Cheap Flights from New York to Houston

 LGA

-LGA's Terminal C features hands-free bag drop and Digital ID screening, streamlining your check-in process for a smoother departure.
+LGA's Terminal C offers hands-free bag drop and Digital ID screening, expediting your journey to security.

 Read more about LGAby Laura Ratliff